isomerpages/govtech-stp/_traveller-resources/Vaccinated Status for Travel to Singapore .md

 ### 2. Vaccinated Status for Activities Within Singapore

-As part of <a href="https://go.gov.sg/moh-smm" target="_blank">Singapore’s Vaccination-Differentiated Safe Management Measures (VDS)</a>, you must be vaccinated to participate in certain activities in Singapore, such as dining, entering shopping malls or attending performances.
+As part of <a href="https://go.gov.sg/moh-smm" target="_blank">Singapore’s Vaccination-Differentiated Safe Management Measures (VDS)</a>, travellers should also display proof of their vaccinated status on TraceTogether to participate in certain activities in Singapore, such as dining, entering shopping malls or attending performances.

 #### 2a.
 Obtaining temporary vaccinated status for 30 days after arrival